South Sulawesi: History

 Before the proclamation of the Republic of Indonesia, South Sulawesi consisted of several independent kingdoms territory and was inhabited by four ethnic groups namely the Buginese, Makassarese, Mandarese, and Torajan.

 On June 16, 2022, a tornado struck the province, damaging 63 homes.
 One man died of a stress-induced medical issue during the tornado, but was not a direct tornado-related fatality.

 Geography

+Tree-cover loss year in South Sulawesi, 2001-2024, from the Global Forest Change dataset.

-South Sulawesi is located at 4°20'S 120°15'E and covers a land area of 45,330.55 square kilometres.
+South Sulawesi is located at 4°20'S 120°15'E and covers a land area of 45,323.98 square kilometres.
 The province is bordered by Central Sulawesi and West Sulawesi to the north, the Gulf of Bone and Southeast Sulawesi to the east, Makassar Strait to the west, and Flores Sea to the south.
 The province includes 369 offshore islands, including 133 in Pangkajene and Islands Regency, 123 in Selayar Islands Regency, 20 in East Luwu Regency, 16 in North Luwu Regency, 13 in Takalar Regency, 13 in Makassar City, 10 in Barru Regency, 10 in Sinjai Regency, 9 in Pinrang Regency, 8 in Bulukumba Regency, 5 in Bone Regency, 4 in Gowa Regency, 3 in Palopo City, and 1 each in Jeneponto Regency and Wajo Regency.